Axel92803/Axel92803/README.md

 ## 🎯 My Interests
 - **Low-level Programming**: The beauty of C and how it interfaces with hardware
-- **Robotics**: Building intelligent systems that interact with the physical world
+- **Robotics**: Building intelligent systems that can interact with the physical world
 - **Embedded Systems**: Creating efficient solutions for resource-constrained environments
 - **Data Science**: Extracting insights and meaning from complex datasets
 - **Statistics**: The mathematical foundation that drives data-driven decisions

 ## 🌱 Currently Learning
-As a beginner in this exciting field, I'm constantly expanding my knowledge through:
+As a beginner in this field, I'm constantly expanding my knowledge through:
 - Rigorous coding challenges and peer collaboration at 42
 - Personal projects that blend my interests in hardware and software
 - Exploring the intersection of embedded systems and data analysis